waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   1. Use the move 'Flash' in the chamber.
 (Untestable: No Flash)
   2. Use an Itemfinder to check for hidden switches.
 (Untestable: No Itemfinder)
   3. Activate the Pokégear radio and listen to the stations.
 (Failed: No Radio Card)
-  4. Use an Escape Rope while standing directly in front of the 'ESCAPE' wall.
+  4. Use an Escape Rope while standing in front of the 'ESCAPE' wall.
 (Untestable: No Escape Rope)
   5. Use the move 'Strength' to try and push the statues.
 (Untestable: No Strength)
 - **Untested Assumptions:**
   1. The puzzle requires having an Escape Rope in the inventory, not necessarily using it.